 More generally speaking, I also appreciated the author’s advice on making notes as to what should be done with certain belongings after death.
 I maintain an inventory tracker for my household and plan on attaching such notes to that for all the special items not specifically indicated in a testament.

-Swedish death cleaning offers a slower, indeed more gentler approach to getting a grip on your stuff.
-It aligns with the current minimalism trend, yet it’s geared to a mature crowd who wants to start getting their affairs in order at a slow and steady pace.
+Death cleaning benefits offer a slower, indeed more gentler approach to getting a grip on your stuff.
+This approach aligns with the current minimalism trend, yet it’s geared to a mature crowd who wants to start getting their affairs in order at a slow and steady pace.

 Let me know in the comments if you’ve also read the book, and what you thought of it!